walson6/Nuvoton-Elevator-Counting/README.md

 **D. Build and flash**

-Open the Keil project from Bence's repo (`m55m1-ElevatorCounting-YOLOv8n`) and run build + flash.
+Open the Keil project from (`m55m1-ElevatorCounting-YOLOv8n`) and run build + flash.

 ---